UKHomeOffice/cop-product-page/README.md

 # Central Operations Platform (COP) product page

 This repository contains a number of [components](#components) that renders GDS web elements.
-They can be used to build/ maintain/ improve the COP product page which in result will render GOV.UK themed pages.
+They can be used to build, maintain and improve the COP product page which in result will render GOV.UK themed pages.
 Similar to [GOV.UK Pay], [GOV.UK
 Notify] and [GOV.UK Registers].

 ![Screenshot of COP product page](screenshot.png)

-This site is built in [Gatsby.js] under the react framework which uses 'Hooks' to render each component that allows developers to inject components in to 'mdx' files.
+This site is built in [Gatsby.js] under the react framework which uses 'Hooks' to render each component that allows developers to inject them in to 'mdx' files.
 MDX files are used for content.
-Developers may alter content by changing text, inline styling, adding and removing components imported in to the mdx files.
+Developers may change content by changing text, inline styling, adding and removing components imported in to the mdx files.

 A minimum of Javascript/ React knowledge is required to develop and maintain this site for creating new components.
-Changing content within the MDX content files only requires knowledge to import, remove components from mdx files and to have an understanding of 'props' and how some components may need text, images, list of any other types of content data injecting in to a component as a 'prop.'
+Changing content within the MDX content files only requires knowledge to import, remove components to have an understanding of 'props' and how some components may need text, images, list and any other types of content data injecting in to a component as a 'prop.'
 This allows each component to be reused in many areas of the site.

 Information of React and JSX can be found [here.](https://reactjs.org/docs/introducing-jsx.html)

 ## What are mdx files?

-MDX files is a superset of Markdown files (.md) that allows developers to use jsx and html.
-This is an enhancement of markdown files which adds styling, logic and jsx written components in to the same file.
+MDX files is a superset of Markdown files (.md) that allows developers to use JSX and HTML.
+This allows developers to add styling, logic and jsx written components in to the same file.
 In result, making it maintainable, reusable and reduces the limitation of a basic markdown file.
 More information about mdx files can be found [here.](https://mdxjs.com/getting-started)

 As an example, in this repository, you will be able to see an imported 'Paragraph' depending on what you are trying to achieve.